-Virtual network peering enables you to seamlessly connect Azure virtual networks.
-Once peered, the virtual networks appear as one, for connectivity purposes.
-The traffic between virtual machines in the peered virtual networks is routed through the Microsoft backbone infrastructure, much like traffic is routed between virtual machines in the same virtual network, through private IP addresses only.
-Azure supports:
+Virtual network peering enables you to seamlessly connect networks in Azure Virtual Network.
+The virtual networks appear as one for connectivity purposes.
+The traffic between virtual machines uses the Microsoft backbone infrastructure.
+Like traffic between virtual machines in the same network, traffic is routed through Microsoft's private network only.

 The benefits of using virtual network peering, whether local or global, include:

 - A low-latency, high-bandwidth connection between resources in different virtual networks.

 - The ability for resources in one virtual network to communicate with resources in a different virtual network.